 Example: "Would you believe it!
 Andrew has only gone and won that promotion.
 I guess every dog has its day after all."

 8. As mean as a junkyard dog

 Why is it that junkyard dogs always look incredibly mean and downright vicious.
 You could say that it's why they are there — to deter anyone from approaching.
 They often don't even need to bark, just the stare, and the grimace from some of these dogs is enough to make me think twice about going anywhere near them.

 A way of saying that a person is very mean.
 This idiom describes someone as cruel or eager to fight.
 The context can also change in a slightly different way, for example: "They say that he is meaner than a junkyard dog, but he is quite sweet when you get to know him."

 Meaning: not to turn on your kind.
 Usually associated with someone disreputable.
 Often refers to one person of low repute, not turning on another person of similar low reputation.

 10. Better the head of a dog than the tail of a lion

-A way of a saying that it is better to be the leader of a small or low ranking group, than be a subordinate in a higher or more prestigious group.
+To say that it is better to be the leader of a small or low ranking group than be a subordinate in a higher or more prestigious group.

 What are Idioms?